Canterbury College (Windsor, Ontario): History

-In 1988, four residences with 48 bedroomsfor single students were built to replace two older houses.
+In 1988, four residences with 48 bedrooms for single students were built to replace two older houses.

-In 2002, Canterbury College celebrated the 40th Anniversary by expanding to occupy most of a city block, with thirteen houses, and Geoffrey Fisher Hall.
-2500 University Avenue West, which includes College classrooms, offices and meeting rooms, replaced the former Ramsey and Davidson Houses.
+In 2002, Canterbury College celebrated the 40th anniversary by expanding to occupy most of a city block, with thirteen houses, and Geoffrey Fisher Hall.
+2500 University Avenue West, which includes college classrooms, offices and meeting rooms, replaced the former Ramsey and Davidson Houses.
 St. Paul's at Canterbury, the new chapel can accommodate up to 100 people or be sectioned off to provide meeting rooms and a banquet hall.
 The former Anglican parish of St. Paul's brought the pictorial glass windows, altar, pulpit, font, lights and many other items from their former building on Ouellette Avenue.

 Augustine House, a residence with ten bedrooms was formerly St. Augustine House, which held offices, chapel and classrooms.
 The eleven residences house students of the University of Windsor.
 Five houses are for men and six for women, all contain a kitchen, common room, laundry room, several bathrooms.
 There are in total, 104 individual rooms, as residences for single students.

 Teaching

-The College offers courses for a Doctor of Ministry Degree (in affiliation with Ashland Theological Seminary at Ashland University), certificate courses for the Anglican Community of Deacons and interested lay people, and professional courses for the community.
+The college offers courses for a Doctor of Ministry Degree (in affiliation with Ashland Theological Seminary at Ashland University), certificate courses for the Anglican Community of Deacons and interested lay people, and professional courses for the community.

 Canterbury ElderCollege is an educational program at Canterbury College for adults over 55.